Overview

 Typography

-We replaced Locator with Avenir.
+I replaced Locator with Avenir.
 This resolved x-height inconsistencies.

 Grid, Spacing and Imagery

-We defined a unified grid and spacing scale to strengthen hierarchy across breakpoints.
+I defined a unified grid and spacing scale to strengthen hierarchy across breakpoints.
 Existing imagery was systematized to maintain clinical clarity without adding visual noise.

 System Architecture